CartoDB/mobile-sdk/doc/geocoding.md

 `GeocodingResultVector` is just a list of results, you can loop through it as you would with any other list.

-And from your `GeocodingResult` objects, you can simply access `name`, `locality`, `country` etc. properties and display them to the user as you wish
+From your `GeocodingResult` objects, you can simply access `name`, `locality`, `country` etc. properties and display them to the user.

 ### Online Reverse Geocoding

-Online reverse geocoding is also realized via [Pelias](https://github.com/pelias/pelias), and for that you need your own mapzen api key.
-Just go to https://mapzen.com/, sign up and you'll automatically receive your api key.
+Online reverse geocoding is also available through [Pelias](https://github.com/pelias/pelias).
+You will need your own Mapzen API key.
+Sign up at [https://mapzen.com/](https://mapzen.com/) to receive an API key.

-When implementing reverse geocoding, we initialize the service and request in a similar manner, but we also need to implement a map event listener, as shown below:
+When implementing reverse geocoding, you need implement a map event listener to initialize the service:

 <div class="js-TabPanes">
   <ul class="Tabs">